joinmassive/blog/internet-without-ads/README.markdown

 ### Distributed computing

 **SETI@home** was<sup><a href="#references">31</a></sup> one of the first projects to scale distributed computing over the internet.
-Citizen scientists downloaded data from radio telescopes to their computers then analyzed the data in the “search for extraterrestrial intelligence” (SETI).
+Citizen scientists would download data from radio telescopes to their computers then analyze the data in the “search for extraterrestrial intelligence” (SETI).
 Over **almost 20 years of operation**, the project acquired **more than 4 million desktop users**, who identified **more than 7 billion unusual signals** for further analysis.<sup><a href="#references">32</a></sup>

-The project’s core software was also generalized as **BOINC** (Berkeley Open Infrastructure for Network Computing; developers seldom miss an opportunity to coin a TLA<sup><a href="#references">33</a></sup>) and has spawned **more than 50 related projects**<sup><a href="#references">34</a></sup>.
-An example is **Folding@home**, which simulates protein synthesis to discover “misfoldings” that lead to diseases like cancer, diabetes, and Alzheimer’s and which Massive donates a portion of processing to:
+The project’s core software was also abstracted out as **BOINC** (Berkeley Open Infrastructure for Network Computing; developers seldom miss an opportunity to coin a TLA<sup><a href="#references">33</a></sup>) and has spawned **more than 50 related projects**<sup><a href="#references">34</a></sup>.
+An example is **Folding@home**, which simulates protein synthesis to discover “misfoldings” that lead to diseases like cancer, diabetes, and Alzheimer’s and which Massive donates a portion of processing power to:

 ![Massive’s Folding@home team](foldingathome.png)